MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     - What labeling actions were performed for a specific file path

-    - What labeling actions were performed by a specific application, such File Explorer and right-click, or the AzureInformationProtection PowerShell module
+    - What labeling actions were performed by a specific application, such File Explorer and right-click, PowerShell, the scanner, or Microsoft Cloud App Security

     - Drill down into reported files to view **Activity Details** for additional information